 Throughout the show, members of the group are periodically switching to new instruments.
 Towner, who divides his time fairly equally between classical and 12-string guitar and the piano, also works wonders on several bass instruments.
 Tabla player Walcott demonstrates his sitar virtuosity.
 Moore, the bassist, doubles on flute and proves his keyboard skill as well.
 And oboe player McCandless, who hocked his saxophone last year, turns in a fine performance on English horn.
 Often, members of the group hold an instrument in each hand and alternate between them.
 When it can be worked in, one person may play two instruments simultaneously.

 Each of the songs has its own strengths.
 “At the Hawk’s Well,” which evokes open spaces, is a slow, reflective piano piece, while “Naiads” sparkles like a stream skipping over rocks and fallen branches.
 “Dark Spirit,” which Walcott’s sitar dominates, resembles an Eastern “Dark Star.”
 At points, it conjures up Eine Kleine Nachtmusik at the Taj Majal; other times, it sounds like a racing locomotive—as it might be heard by an acid-crazed switchman.
-By contrast, “Aurora” initially lulls the listener with McCandless’s soft oboe lines and Walcott’s hypnotic tabla; then the oboe recedes and Towner, on piano, trades light and shadow wiht the tabla player; a moment later, Moore’s violin erupts, injecting the climax of the piece with a high-energy, other worldly flavor.
+By contrast, “Aurora” initially lulls the listener with McCandless’s soft oboe lines and Walcott’s hypnotic tabla; then the oboe recedes and Towner, on piano, trades light and shadow with the tabla player; a moment later, Moore’s violin erupts, injecting the climax of the piece with a high-energy, other worldly flavor.
 On “Distant Hills,” the oboe again lays in the smooth tracks, while a soft guitar builds detail; the mood is peaceful and expansive, like a view of mist-shrouded . . . distant hills.
 “Canyon Song,” on the other hand, features fast guitar licks and a pulsing oboe and is definitely danceable.

 Playing their repertoire at the Cafe Wha, Oregon shows how it is building a devoted following: slowly but surely, song by song, a few fans at a time.
 A young girl in bellbottoms, who had seemed primarily interested in talking with her friends during previous acts, is listening intently as Oregon’s ethereal sounds reach out to touch all corners of the room.
 When the guy in front of her whispers something to his friend, the girl taps urgently on his shoulder: “Shhh!”
-Even Oregon’s comanager, Vince Cirrincione, who has sat through the group’s set many, many times, appears transfixed.
+Even Oregon’s comanager, Vince Cirrincione, who has sat through the group’s set many times, appears transfixed.

 After the music finally stops, at around 2 a.m., the coffeehouse manager rushes up.
 “When are you coming back?”
 The four who are Oregon just smile.